Theology for Teens

 Learn with professors and Roanoke College students

-Our third annual summer camp introducing teens to biblical and theological scholarship, exploring contemporary challenges & how their faith tradition can meet those challenges.
+Our fourth annual summer camp introducing teens to biblical and theological scholarship, exploring contemporary challenges & how their faith tradition can meet those challenges.
 We will focus on the life & thought of Dietrich Bonhoeffer—a church leader who met the challenges before him—we will explore today’s social issues & encounter other faiths by engaging the students with leaders from those various communities.
 Come and discover a sense of mission, be equipped with theological tools to enable you to meet the challenges facing the church today.

 Samuel McKnight, a sophomore, has been awarded a Critical Language Scholarship to study Russian language this summer in Vladimir, Russia.
 He is the first Roanoke College student to receive this competitive award.